LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 ## Step 2: Configuring the Honeypot Server

-Once resources are in place, the Honeypot server is configured through the following steps:
+when the VM and Resources are deployed by terraform I will connect by SSH and setup the Honeypot server.
+It is configured  following these steps below:

 - **Updating and Installing Git on Debian**
    - Update repositories: `sudo apt update && sudo apt upgrade -y`.